nafasebra/fetch-api-github/README.md

 # fetch api github
 ### fetch repository info from the github account with Github API

+I use axios and react query for fetch data from the github api

 ### Feature:
 - get repository list
 - get follower, stars and repositories of user account